Follow your destiny,

 Day Three: Real Cairo

 The next day, I asked Ahmed to show me the real Cairo, and boy, did he deliver.
 Not just the Khan Khalili market where tourists swarm—he showed me the markets where his father and grandfather used to take him.
-We tasted some local delicacy that tasted like medu vada.
+We tasted some local delicacies that tasted like medu vada.

 I'm not a fan of visiting temples, mosques, and churches when I travel.
 I don't understand why people obsess over them—like baby pictures, everyone thinks theirs outshines the rest.